Is Validation-Seeking a Trauma Response — Or an Identity Deficit?

 When Validation-Seeking Is an Identity Deficit

 Not all validation-seeking behavior originates in trauma.
-Sometimes it originates in the absence of internal structure.
+Sometimes it begins in the absence of internal structure.

 An identity deficit occurs when a person has not built stable values, boundaries, or competence.
-Instead of asking, “Is this aligned with who I am?” the individual asks, “Will this be approved?”
+Instead of asking, “Is this aligned with who I am?” the person asks, “Will this be approved?”

 This is not a trauma response.
 It is a construction gap.